 BUS 161 Business Law I 3 hrs.

 Principles of Economics I

 Principles of Economics II

-Elementary Statistics
+MAT 109 Elementary Statistics 3 hrs.

 A general suggested model for the AA/AS/AES/AFA degree for a full-time student is available on page 81.
 The minimum total number of credit hours required for the AA or AS degree is 64.